 I love my cat more than words and Instagram captions could ever describe, but we’ve also had our fair share of disagreements.
 Aside from daily debates about how many treats she believes she truly deserves, her litter box used to be a regular source of frustration.

 First, there was the time she decided to simply ignore the box and use my bed as her toilet.
-I obviously wasn’t a huge fan of that, but thankfully managed to nix the bad habit before too long (click here for my tips if you’re having a similar issue with your kitty).
+I obviously wasn’t a huge fan of that, but thankfully managed to nix the bad habit before it went on for too long (click here for my story if you’re having a similar issue with your kitty).

 Then I started seeing ads for something called PrettyLitter ($22 per month, PrettyLitter).
 The product claims its “highly absorbent” crystals soak up urine and odors rather than clumping, making the whole box less smelly.
-That’s a pretty impressive claim, especially considering one bag is meant to last a whole month.
-Since I keep my cat’s box in my bedroom, minimizing the stink was what appealed to me first, and I hoped the lack of odor might also help coax her back in as well.
+That’s certainly an impressive claim, especially considering one bag is meant to last a whole month.
+Since I keep my cat’s box in my bedroom, minimizing the stink was what appealed to me first, and I hoped the lack of odor might also help coax her back in for her number twos as well.

 Of course, it could have been a total fluke, so I didn’t count my blessings just yet.
-But to my happy surprise, she continued to use the litter box like she’s supposed to.
+But to my continued happy surprise, she has kept using the litter box like she’s supposed to.
 I haven’t had to scoop outside since switching to PrettyLitter — and the bag really did last for the entire month.
 It also kept its promise about the lack of smell, which I think my cat appreciates as much as I do.
-Their website explains, “PrettyLitter is odorless and scentless.
-When in contact with urine, it traps the odor and then eliminates the moisture.
-With PrettyLitter, you’ll never smell your cat’s dirty business again.”
+Their website explains, “PrettyLitter traps odor instantly and then eliminates moisture, so you’ll never smell your cat’s dirty business again.”

-We’ve been using Pretty Litter for about six months now and I honestly cannot stop recommending it to all of my cat-owning friends.
+We’ve been using Pretty Litter for over a year now and I honestly cannot stop recommending it to all of my cat-owning friends.
 Because the pee gets soaked up, my cat doesn’t have to worry about clumps getting in her paws’ way while searching for a spot to go number two.
 And again, the diminished smell makes us both happy.
 It’s been a game changer for me and my sweet girl!